mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Domain                                      | -$12 |
 | **Net profit**                              | **-$43** |

-I never thought What Got Done was a brilliant business idea, but I was [feeling frustrated](/keep-growing-never-profit/) after failing for months to turn a profit on Is It Keto.
-What Got Done seemed like a fun project to cheer myself up and teach myself Vue.js.
-And it was!
+I never thought What Got Done was a brilliant business idea, but I was [feeling frustrated](/keep-growing-never-profit/) after months of failing to turn a profit on Is It Keto.
+What Got Done seemed like a fun project to cheer myself up and teach myself [Vue.js](https://vuejs.org/), a popular web framework.

+It worked!
 I love Vue.js.
-I've finally found a web framework that lets me build websites quickly without struggling to navigate through a maze of leaky abstraction.
+I've finally found a tool that lets me build websites quickly without struggling to navigate through a maze of leaky abstraction.

 I figured that as long as I was building What Got Done, I should explore the possibility of making it into a business.
-After interviews with several businesses, everyone felt they could achieve the same thing with a dedicated Slack channel](/retrospectives/2019/08/#why-use-what-got-done-when-we-have-slack), so I moved on.
+After interviews with several businesses, it seemed the vast majority felt that they could [achieve the same thing with a dedicated Slack channel](/retrospectives/2019/08/#why-use-what-got-done-when-we-have-slack), so I moved on.

 ### Everything Else